univention/ucsschool-id-connector/docs/development.rst

 .. include:: legend.txt

-This diagram shows - in a different style - more or less as the diagram at the top of the last chapter :doc:`admin`:
+This diagram shows - in a different style - the diagram at the top of the last chapter :doc:`admin`:

 * The *school management software* that runs on the state level, and exports user data in a file